Washington State Sues Trump, Seeking A Stay On Immigration Ban

 Trump's immigration ban, the lawsuit says, "is separating Washington families, harming thousands of Washington residents, damaging Washington's economy, hurting Washington-based companies, and undermining Washington's sovereign interest in remaining a welcoming place for immigrants and refugees."

 Over the weekend, Ferguson was among more than a dozen Democratic attorneys general who signed a statement in which they pledged to fight what they called an "unconstitutional order."
-Other states will likely take action against the ban, either on their own or by joining Washington's suit.
+Other states are likely to take action against the ban, either on their own or by joining Washington's suit.

 In Massachusetts, for instance, Attorney General Maura Healey's office says she is planning to challenge the order; in New York, Attorney General Eric T. Schneiderman's office is filing to join a federal lawsuit against President Trump that was originally filed by the American Civil Liberties Union Foundation.

-The Washington suit names as plaintiffs President Trump, Homeland Security Secretary John Kelly, and Acting Secretary of State Tom Shannon, along with the federal government.
+The Washington suit names as defendants President Trump, Homeland Security Secretary John Kelly, and Acting Secretary of State Tom Shannon, along with the federal government.

 The Washington lawsuit also includes several media reports and interview transcripts about Trump's ban, including his interview with the Christian Broadcasting Network that was promoted under the headline, "Brody File Exclusive: President Trump Says Persecuted Christians Will Be Given Priority As Refugees."

-Note: A previous version of this story incorrectly stated that Washington state's lawsuit names President Trump and other U.S. officials as plaintiffs.
-They are defendants.